Study mobility

 • Fiji Islands

-Applications will be selected by the International Relations Steering Committee (CORI) ofUniversité Savoie Mont Blanc.
+Applications will be selected by the International Relations Steering Committee (CORI) atUniversité Savoie Mont Blanc.

-ISEP operates under a specific system based on an "exchange of services".
-Thus, students must pay their registration fees, their application fees and the amount corresponding to the cost of a host student toUniversité Savoie Mont Blanc .
-During their stay in the countries in question, they will then receive the same services free of charge.
+ISEP operates a specific system based on an "exchange of services".
+Students must pay their enrolment fees, application fees and the cost of a host student toUniversité Savoie Mont Blanc .
+During their stay in the countries in question, they then receive the same services free of charge.

 Erasmus + grant

-Under the Erasmus + programme, students are eligible for international mobility support.
+Under the Erasmus + program, students can benefit from international mobility assistance.

 Erasmus+ scholarship (European Union) :